Epoxy Resin Supplies List For Beginners

 Having silicone mats is a great idea for making your resin crafts on or for covering boxes while jewelry is curing.
 It’s one surface that resin will not stick to.

-7. Tools For Resin
+7. Resin Tools For Beginners

 See these guides for more detailed information: Pressure pots for resin, How to sand resin & How to remove bubbles from resin